-There are fundamental differences in managing a remote workforce compared to a team in the same office as you.
+There are fundamental differences in managing remote teams compared to a team in your office.

 You have less face-to-face time, less overview of how projects are progressing, and need to trust your team to get the job done.

-However, just because your team is remote, it doesn’t mean they’re at home watching Netflix or falling behind on projects.
+However, just because your team is remote doesn’t mean they’re at home watching Netflix or falling behind on projects.

-Stanford University found that remote work leads to an increase in productivity equal to a full day’s work each week.
+Stanford University found that remote work leads to increased productivity equal to a full day’s work each week.

-If you manage your remote team correctly, your team is going to be happy, productive, and get results.
+If you are managing remote teams correctly, your team will be happy, productive, and get results.

-In this article, I’m going to walk you through some of the significant benefits, challenges, and best practices for managing a remote team.
+In this article, I will walk you through significant benefits, challenges, and best practices for managing a remote team.

-By the end, you’ll have a list of takeaways that you can go and test, then implement in your company.
+By the end, you’ll have a list of takeaways you can test and implement in your company.

 Let’s jump into the guide.